berkeJr/berkeJr/README.md

   </a>
 </p>

 <p align="center">I’m an avid and eager student of Computer Science and practitioner of Software Development.
-I'm improving myself on JavaScript technologies, PHP and .Net software systems development process.
-I am very excited and eager to upgrade my skills in both front-end and back-end programming by continually learning and enhancing my skills, and making continuous progress in dynamic work contexts.</p>
+I'm improving myself on JavaScript technologies, especially on React and Material UI for front-end, also studying with .Net software development process.
+I am very excited and eager to upgrade my skills in both front-end and back-end programming by continually learning and enhancing my skills, and making continuous progress in dynamic work contexts.
+The way I learn something new is by getting my hands dirty on projects with different levels instead of always getting stuck on so much teory.</p>

 <h3 align="center">Technologies</h3>